What is FFO?

 FFO Definition (Source: Nareit Glossary of REIT Terms)

 How to Calculate FFO?

-The following pieces of information are necessary in order to calculate the funds from operations (FFO).
+The following pieces of information are necessary to calculate the funds from operations (FFO).

 |Formula Input||Data Source|